-When it comes to must-see TV, most of us would probably think of HBO or Netflix before Amazon - and that's a situation that Amazon chief Jeff Bezos is keen to start changing, according to a weekend report in industry outlet Variety.
+When it comes to must-see TV, most of us would probably think of HBO or Netflix before Amazon - and that's a situation that Amazon and Blue Origin chief Jeff Bezos is keen to start changing, according to a weekend report in industry outlet Variety.

 In short, Bezos wants the next Game of Thrones-style super smash hit TV series to appear on an Amazon network rather than one owned by a rival company, and he's instructed his team of executives to start shifting their strategy to finding a small-screen success.

 Amazon Studios is now looking for "high-end drama series with global appeal", according to Variety, TV shows that are going to set social media buzzing and which will also translate well to international markets outside of the US and UK.